Inturious-Labs/herbertyang.xyz/README.md

 	The static files for the site have been updated in `frontend/build` folder.

+3. Testing and deploy on dfx server

-3. Return to the `dfx` project folder
+	Return to the `dfx` project folder

 	Make sure dfx is using the correct identity